 External validation helps?
 Temporarily — "You earned this" provides relief Less so — "You're valuable" doesn't address the AI question

 The critical difference: traditional imposter syndrome is about self-perception vs. others' perception.
 AI imposter syndrome is about human value vs. machine capability.
-That's a more existential question, which is why surface-level reassurance often doesn't help.
+That's a more existential question — closely related to the anxiety of AI making decisions about your life — which is why surface-level reassurance often doesn't help.
 You need a deeper reframe.

 Who Is Most Vulnerable?